alevchuk/lindy-effect/R/README.md

 ## Building and installing

-Install in on Debian 10 "buster" like this.
+Install R on Debian 10 "buster" like this.

 ### Install prerequisites
 ```